Vitamin D and Seasonal Flu

 Vitamin D and Seasonal Flu: The Theory

-If their theory is true, the first conclusion is increasing vitamin D levels.
+If their theory is true, the first conclusion requires increasing vitamin D levels from sun exposure or D3 supplementation.
 This does not address the studies that show that vitamin D is a precursor of glutathione.
 Glutathione is one of the main immunity booster and viral / bacteria protectors our body has.

-It also does not tell you that there is an inherent danger with some vitamin D's.
+It also does not consider the potential inherent danger with food additive vitamin D2.

-Vitamin D Problem Discoveries is a Bio Essay.
+Vitamin D2 Problem Discoveries is a Bio Essay.
 It "explores how lifelong supplementation of the food chain with vitamin D might well be contributing to the current epidemics of obesity and chronic disease."

 What, if a little is good, more is not better?
-The vitamin D (not really a vitamin at all) is in a lot of foods.
+The vitamin D (not really a vitamin at all) is in a lot of foods as an additive.
 Now the producers of those foods can claim their foods help prevent osteoporosis.
 Vitamin D, and especially vitamin D2 is an immunomodulatory secosteroid.
+However, they don't, at least according to the research.

 Immunomodulatory means alter the immune function, which in this case is an immune suppression or decreasing immunity.

 Secosteroid means that vitamin D is like a steroid but slightly altered.
-A question to ask: What happens when we overdose on vitamin D?
+A question to ask: What happens when we overdose on vitamin D2?

 The Best Vitamin D Source